 FreeSync, from AMD, is only compatible with AMD GPUs and FreeSync-compatible displays.
 However, FreeSync only requires compliance with the latest DisplayPort standards and doesn’t require specialized hardware to function.

-G-Sync, from Nvidia, is only compatible Nvidia GPUs and G-Sync-compatible displays.
+G-Sync, from Nvidia, is only compatible with Nvidia GPUs and G-Sync-compatible displays.
 Unlike FreeSync, it requires dedicated hardware built into the display in order to function properly.

 Both technologies seek to beat V-Sync, which is a hardware-intensive method of synchronizing your framerate to your refresh rate to prevent screen-tearing.
 This comes at the penalty of some input latency and pretty severe framerate dips if you ever go below your refresh rate.